 Michael and I were not writers by trade, although we had dabbled in the process throughout the years.
-But after GENESIUS, we had caught the "creating-bug" and wanted to write something else.
+But after GEN-ESIUS, we had caught the "creating-bug" and wanted to write something else.
 I had been the Artistic Director at Genesius Theatre for over a decade, and I was looking for an annual production of A Christmas Carol.
 Many of the versions I found had already been presented several times in the Reading area, and, to be honest, we were looking for something where we wouldn't have to pay royalties.
 Reading is in the heart of Pennsylvania Dutch Country, so I thought it would be very unique to take this classic story and set it in Berks County, which has an abundant German heritage.
 The "Belsnickel" is a sort of "Bad Santa" etched in Germanic folklore, and from that character concept, Michael and I created The Belsnickel Scrooge, a Pennsylvania Dutch version of A Christmas Carol set in Reading during the Great Depression.
 The production has been performed at Genesius and other Berks venues since 2009, with much success.

-Approximately five years ago, Michael mentioned that Goodspeed was looking for a holiday production to call their own, and I jumped right on that and suggested that we take the coveted Dickens tale and transplant our Pennsylvania Dutch version of the musical to Central Connecticut-Hartford/East Haddam.
+Approximately four years ago, Michael mentioned that Goodspeed was looking for a holiday production to call their own, and I jumped right on that and suggested that we take the coveted Dickens' tale and transplant our Pennsylvania Dutch version of the musical to Central Connecticut-Hartford/East Haddam.
 We decided to set the show on the stage of the Goodspeed Opera House in 1925.
-The premise is that Mr. Goodspeed himself has requested that legendary Connecticut actor and original Sherlock Holmes (and hometown boy) William Gillette play Scrooge in a final production of A Christmas

-Carol before the Opera House is shuttered for good.
-After doing extensive research, I discovered that the great showman P. T. Barnum and satirist Mark Twain not only lived in Central Connecticut at one time, but they knew each other and were also friendly with William Gillette.
-Those historical figures created the very foundation for the ghosts that visit Scrooge on that fateful Christmas Eve.
+The premise is that Mr. Goodspeed himself has requested that legendary Connecticut actor and original Sherlock Holmes (and hometown boy) William Gillette play Scrooge in a final production of A Christmas Carol before the Opera House is shuttered for good.
+After doing extensive research, I discovered that the brilliant writer Harriet Beecher Stowe, the great showman P.T.
+Barnum, and satirist Mark Twain not only lived in Central Connecticut at one time, but they all knew each other and were also friendly with William Gillette.
+So, in this salute to the Nutmeg State, they become the pesky Spirits-past, present, and future-who visit Scrooge on that fateful Christmas Eve.
 To add to the fun, J.P.
 Morgan, the influential Hartford financier, visits Scrooge as the musical's new version of Jacob Marley.
-All the other classic Dickens characters are on hand, too, such as Bob Cratchit, Tiny Tim, Scrooge's nephew Harry, and his sister Jen, to name a few.
+All the other classic Dickens' characters are on hand, too, such as Bob Cratchit, Tiny Tim, Scrooge's nephew Harry, and his sister Jen, to name a few.

-Taking a page from the late, great Broadway librettist Peter Stone's theatrical playbook (1776, Titanic), I appropriated Gillette's, Morgan's, Barnum's, and Twain's humorous and often times thought-provoking quotations.
+Taking a page from the late, great Broadway librettist Peter Stone's theatrical playbook (1776, Titanic), I appropriated Gillette's, Stowe's, Barnum's, and Twain's humorous and often times thought-provoking quotations.
 I stitched them together throughout the scenes so their sage advice and comedic mockery of old Scrooge, entwined with Michael's inspiring music and lyrics, make for a lighthearted, amusing, and very special holiday experience!
+And now, we are both truly looking forward to assessing your reactions to this customized storyline and fully digesting your localized "Nutmegger" input, which will certainly add another layer of Connecticut-ian whimsy and Christmas merriment to this time-honored classic.